stevegeek/quo/claude-skill/references/COMPOSITION.md

   allocates a new class.
 Hoist to a constant if you call it more than once.
 (See `references/QUERY_TYPES.md` on `wrap` for detail.)
 - **Profile if in doubt.** A 10-line Quo composition can hide a surprising amount of class allocation if used incorrectly.
-The fixes in Quo 1.0.0.beta3+ make composition substantially cheaper, but the class/instance distinction still matters and always will.
+The class/instance distinction is the lever to pull — instance composition allocates no new classes per call.